randelramirez/Auth0-dotnetBff-react/README.md

 4.)
 Implement Refresh Token ✅ <br>
 5.)
 Migrate ClientApp from CRA to Vite (React/TypeScript) ✅ <br>
 6.)
 Create separate branch /or change controllers to minimal api (endpoints) <br>
 7.)
+Create a version where the client app and ASP.NET Core(UseProxyToSpaDevelopmentServer) are using the same port ✅<br>
-Create a version where the client app is hosted with ASP.NET Core(UseProxyToSpaDevelopmentServer) <br>
+7.)
+Create a version where the client app is hosted on Razor page<br>

 [Spa Proxy](https://www.infoq.com/articles/dotnet-spa-templates-proxy/)